Seasonal and Cyclical Self-Care

-Growing up on the equator, I got accustomed to warm days for most of the year.
-Moving to the UK, and getting use to living with changing seasons, was a bit of a shock to my system, especially when it was so cold and dark, and winter seemed to drag on for ages!
+I grew up on the equator, so got accustomed to warm days for most of the year.
+Moving to the UK and getting used to living with seasons was a bit of a shock to my system, especially when it was so cold and dark and the winter seemed to drag on for ages!
 It took me a while to realise how to care for myself and that what I needed in the summertime was totally different to what I needed in the winter.

-When I first moved to the UK I would try to make myself eat salads and go to the gym all year around, and then I’d get frustrated with myself when I went off-track or found it hard to maintain.
+When I first moved to the UK I would try and make myself eat salads and go to the gym all year around, and then I’d get frustrated with myself when I went off-track or found it hard to stick to.
 I didn’t realise that it was natural to feel more inward and inclined towards gentle activities during the darker colder days, whereas in the summer I’d feel much more energised.

-What has changed over the years is I’ve started listening to my body and honouring what it needs so that my self-care varies throughout the month and year.
-There’s no fixed plan and after a few years of experimenting and getting to know myself better, I’m much more intuitive.
+What has changed over the years is that I’ve started listening to my body and honouring what it needs, so that my self-care varies throughout the month and year.
+There’s no fixed plan and after a few years of experimenting and getting to know myself better, it’s much more intuitive.
 Of course there are exceptions and times when I have commitments or things I must get done, but on the whole this is how I have adapted my self-care.

-Having lived like this for a while and noticing the positive effects it has on my overall wellbeing, I really recommend taking the seasons (internal and external) into consideration when choosing what self-care actions will work best for you.
-There will be things that will likely feel good at all times such as sleep, eating well, and getting fresh air.
+Having lived like this for a while and noticing the effects it has on my overall wellbeing, I really recommend taking the seasons (internal and external) into consideration when choosing what self-care actions will work best for you.
+There will be things that will likely feel good at all times such as sleep, eating well and moving your body.
 However, you may notice slight variations in how you practice these actions as the seasons change.
-Additionally I encourage eating seasonal foods as much as possible as you’ll find they nourish you on a deeper level than having something that has been shipped halfway across the world.
+Additionally I encourage eating seasonal foods as much as possible, as you’ll find they nourish you on a deeper level than having something that has been shipped halfway across the world.

 A few examples of self-care actions that may work for different seasons are:

-- Creative activities– painting, cooking, photography, gardening etc.
+Creating in some way – painting, cooking, photography, gardening etc

-These are simply suggestions and what works for one person may be totally different for another.
-I encourage you to start to notice how YOU feel at different times in the month and year and what activities feel good for you, in conjunction with your own cycle.
+These are simply suggestions, and what works for one person may be totally different for another.
+I encourage you to start to notice how YOU feel at different times in the month and year and what activities feel good for you, in conjunction with your own personal cycles.